Deno (/docs/guides/runtimes/deno)

 deno init

-This creates a basic Deno project with a deno.json configuration file and a main.ts file.
+This creates a basic Deno project with a `deno.json` configuration file and a `main.ts` file.

 1.1.
-Configure Deno for Prisma
+Configure Deno for Prisma [#11-configure-deno-for-prisma]

-Update the deno.json file with the following configuration to set up Node.js compatibility, import maps, and Prisma-related task scripts:
+Update the `deno.json` file with the following configuration to set up Node.js compatibility, import maps, and Prisma-related task scripts:

 {